Chart Color Schemes

 Bundaberg Surrounds - North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Bundaberg Surrounds - North, as per the latest Census, 96.6% of dwellings were houses, with the remaining 3.4% being semi-detached homes, apartments, or other types.
-This is in contrast to Non-Metro Qld's figures of 84.6% houses and 15.4% other dwellings.
-Home ownership in Bundaberg Surrounds - North stood at 47.4%, with mortgaged properties making up 35.9% and rented dwellings accounting for 16.8%.
-The median monthly mortgage repayment was $1,300, aligning with Non-Metro Qld's average, while the median weekly rent was $300, compared to Non-Metro Qld's averages of $1,300 and $285 respectively.
-Nationally, Bundaberg Surrounds - North had lower mortgage repayments at $1,300 compared to Australia's average of $1,863, and lower rents at $300 compared to the national figure of $375.
+In Bundaberg Surrounds - North, as per the latest Census evaluation, 96.6% of dwellings were houses, with the remaining 3.4% being semi-detached, apartments, or other types.
+This contrasts with Non-Metro Qld's figures of 76.4% houses and 23.6% other dwellings.
+Home ownership in Bundaberg Surrounds - North stood at 47.4%, with mortgaged dwellings accounting for 35.9% and rented ones for 16.8%.
+The median monthly mortgage repayment in the area was $1,300, lower than Non-Metro Qld's average of $1,655.
+The median weekly rent figure was recorded at $300, compared to Non-Metro Qld's $345.
+Nationally, Bundaberg Surrounds - North's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing